Fatal Contact: Bird Flu in America

-Fatal Contact: Bird Flu in America is an ABC two-hour TV movie which first aired May 9, 2006 in which an American businessman visiting China is infected and carries the deadly mutated bird flu virus back via jetliner to the USA, soon it spreads throughout the country then the rest of the world.
-Before the movie ends, riots erupt, armed mobs try to hijack vaccines and authorities predict that up to 350 million people will die worldwide."
+Fatal Contact: Bird Flu in America is an ABC two-hour TV movie, which first aired on May 9, 2006.
+In the movie, an American businessman visiting China is infected, and carries the deadly mutated bird flu virus back via jetliner to the USA, soon it spreads throughout the country then the rest of the world.
+Before the movie ends, riots erupt, armed mobs try to hijack vaccines, and authorities predict that up to 350 million people will die worldwide."

-Plot summary
+Plot

 A mutated bird flu virus spreads across the world.
 As panic spreads, the governor of Virginia quarantines neighborhoods where cases have cropped up, and federal officials confess they have no vaccine and scant supplies of antiviral drugs.
 Major socioeconomic disruption sets in, with shortages of food and medical supplies, power outages, and riots in the streets of New York.